 4. Grant Award and Management

-- Awards can be announced after several weeks or months.
+Awards can take several weeks or months.
 Oftentimes, the application will specify award dates.

-- Once an award has been announced, your grant writer will setup a Grant Kickoff Meeting with you to discuss reporting due dates, project deliverables, hiring staff and/or evaluators, and any other grant-related tasks.
+Once an award has been announced, the Grant Compliance Officer will setup a Grant Kickoff Meeting to discuss reporting due dates, project deliverables, hiring staff and/or evaluators, and any other grant-related tasks.